Joy in the Wilderness: Finding Steadfast Hope When Life Feels Like One Long Delay

 1. God Himself Never Changes

 People change.
 Plans change.
-Feelings change.
+Your feelings change.
 But God remains steady.

 “Jesus Christ is the same yesterday, today, and forever.” — Hebrews 13:8 (NLT)